-TABLE L-6 (continued) Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments Email from Jordan Cove to Tribes January 25, 2018 Advising that applicants had provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over the preconstruction investigations and concerns over the sufficiency of the communications in the attached letter.
-Email from HRA to Tribes January 30, 2018 Provided the privileged RR4 responses that were submitted to FERC by the applicants.
-Emails between Jordan Cove and Tribes January 31 to February 6, 2018 Attaching the February 2018, Project Activity Update and 30-day notice for an upcoming activity anticipated to begin during March 2018.
+TABLE L-6 (continued) Communications Between Jordan Cove and Indian Tribes Action Ongoing communications Date Ongoing Responses/Comments Requests for input and feedback on potential cultural sites and on tribal monitoring from Jordan Cove to Klamath.
+All survey and Phase II evaluation reports delivered for work undertaken up to January 23, 2018.
+E-mail from Jordan Cove and Pacific Connector to Tribes January 25, 2018 Applicant emailed Tribal staff advising that applicants had provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over the pre-construction investigations and concerns over the sufficiency of the communications in the attached letter.
+E-mail from Jordan Cove and Pacific Connector to Tribes January 30, 2018 Applicants emailed Tribal staff, following up on January 29 voicemails that had been exchanged.
+E-mails between Jordan Cove, Pacific Connector, and Tribes January 30, 2018 E-mails between Tribal staff and applicants regarding UDP content and correcting contact information.
+E-mail from HRA to Tribes January 30, 2018 HRA emailed Tribal staff copying applicants with the Privileged and Confidential Resource Report 4 responses that were submitted to FERC by the applicants.
+E-mails between Jordan Cove, Pacific Connector, and Tribes January 31, 2018 to February 6, 2018 Email to Tribal staff attaching the February 2018, Project Activity Update and 30-day notice for an upcoming activity anticipated to begin during March 2018.
 Discussion via email to answer questions about the work and planned testing activities.
-Telephone call from Tribes to Jordan Cove February 26, 2018 Advising applicants to contact the Chairman of the Klamath Tribes to set-up a meeting.
-Email from Jordan Cove to Tribes March 1, 2018 Attaching the March 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
-Email from Jordan Cove to Tribes March 21, 2018 Introduction to new staff and requested a follow-up meeting to further discuss the Project details and begin to understand the Tribes' project concerns.
-Email from Jordan Cove to Tribes April 1, 2018 Attaching the April 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
-Email from Jordan Cove to Tribes April 27, 2018 Applicants emailed Tribal Council Chairman following up on March 21, 2018 letter and expressing interest in a meeting with Tribal leadership to introduce applicants and understand the Klamath Tribes' perspective on the Project.
+Phone Call from Tribes to Jordan Cove and Pacific Connector February 26, 2018 Phone call from Tribal staff to applicants advising applicants to contact the Chairman of the Klamath Tribes to set up a meeting.
+E-mail from Jordan Cove and Pacific Connector to Tribes March 1, 2018 Email to Tribal staff, attaching the March 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
+E-mail from Jordan Cove and Pacific Connector to Tribes March 21, 2018 Applicants sent a letter to the Tribal Council Chairman of The Klamath Tribes, as an introduction to new staff and requested a follow-up meeting to further discuss the Project details and begin to understand the Tribes' project concerns.
+E-mail from Jordan Cove and Pacific Connector to Tribes April 1, 2018 Email to Tribal staff, attaching the April 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
+E-mail from Jordan Cove and Pacific Connector to Tribes April 27, 2018 Applicants emailed Tribal Council Chairman following up on March 21, 2018 letter and expressing interest in a meeting with Tribal leadership to introduce applicants and understand the Klamath Tribes' perspective on the Project.
 Direct contact information for senior leadership provided.
-Email from Jordan Cove to Tribes April 30, 2018 Attaching the May 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
-Email from Jordan Cove to Tribes May 21, 2018 Applicants' new Cultural Resources Coordinator outlined the intent of his role, his responsibilities, and offering up the opportunity to discuss his transition into this role.
-Telephone call between Jordan Cove and Tribes May 24, 2018 Tribal issues generally discussed, including concerns about Project.
-Email from Jordan Cove to Tribes May 25, 2018 Letter to Tribal Council Chairman, to further May 24, 2018 conversation.
-Email from Jordan Cove to Tribes June 1, 2018 Applicants' Cultural Resources Coordinator noted that he would be taking over monthly activity updates and attaching the June 2018 Project Activity Update.
-Email from Tribes to Jordan Cove June 5, 2018 From Tribal Council Chairman advising that that the Klamath Tribes will address applicants' request from May 25, 2018 letter at the next Tribal Council meeting scheduled for June 13, 2018.
-Email from Jordan Cove to Tribes June 6, 2018 Applicants would like to meet with Klamath Tribe leadership.
-Telephone call between Jordan Cove and Tribes June 6, 2018 Chairman communicated that applicants' letter was on the June 13, 2018 Council agenda.
-Chairman expressed concern that there is nothing applicants can do to mitigate the Tribes' concerns, given their nature.
+E-mail from Jordan Cove and Pacific Connector to Tribes April 30, 2018 Email to Tribal staff, attaching the May 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work.
+Phone call from Jordan Cove and Pacific Connector to Tribes May 3, 2018 Applicants called Tribal Council Chairman and left a voice message requesting a meeting and following up on email of April 27, 2018.
+E-mail from Jordan Cove and Pacific Connector to Tribes May 21, 2018 Applicants' new Cultural Resources Coordinator emailed Tribal staff outlining the intent of his role, his responsibilities, and offering up the opportunity to discuss his transition into this role.